 Backwoods Paddlesports at Panther Island

 There's no better way to escape the Texas heat than by taking a dip in the cool waters of the Trinity River.
 Spend the day kayaking, canoeing and even trying your hand at stand-up paddleboarding with Backwoods Paddlesports.
-Don’t worry - they provide the equipment rentals.
-You just need to supply the parental supervision.
+They'll provide the equipment rentals.
+You supply the parental supervision.

 Paddle Boarding on the Trinity River